 That’s why in 2015, the Metropolitan Council adopted the Regional Bicycle Transportation Network into the 2040 Transportation Policy Plan.
 This network prioritizes potential bicycle corridors that improve connections and provide safe and comfortable bikeways for all kinds of cyclists, especially those who rely on bikes for transportation.

 The network was then introduced as a scoring measure for securing federal funds through the Regional Solicitation.
-Projects that contribute to building out this regional system are given scoring priority in the multiuse trails and bicycle facilities category, as well as for trails added to potential roadway projects.
+Projects that contribute to building out this regional network are given scoring priority in the multiuse trails and bicycle facilities category, as well as for trails added to potential roadway projects.

 The quality of the region’s bike network has improved access to jobs across the Twin Cities.
 A University of Minnesota Accessibility study, Access Across America: Biking 2017, showed that the Twin Cities region has significantly higher bike accessibility, given our population and economy, than more densely populated regions like Houston, Atlanta, and Los Angeles.